amansaini/ninja-forms-modal/readme.txt

 3. Popup Container Setting with Live Preview Designer

 == Changelog ==
+3.2.3 (12 Jan 2018)
+(New)
+- Added icon for NF Popup Menu in admin.
+(Fix)
+- Fixed mobile width/height not working.

 3.2.2 (10 Jan 2018)
 (New)
 - Added option to hide popup after closed set number of times.